lorenzo-ll/MLProject/README.md

+Fingerprint Spoofing Detection
-This is the project i presented for the Machine Learning and Pattern Recognition course at Politecnico di Torino.
+This project was developed as part of the Machine Learning and Pattern Recognition course at Politecnico di Torino.

-The project task consists of a binary classification problem.
-The goal is to perform fingerprint spoofing detection, i.e. to identify genuine vs counterfeit fingerprint images.
-The project consists in trying out different classifiers, ranging from Logisic Regression to Support Vector Machines and Gaussian Mixture Models.
-We have also calibrated and tried out fusions of the models to obtain better results.
+📌 Project Overview
+The goal of this project is to tackle a binary classification problem:
+Fingerprint Spoofing Detection — distinguishing between genuine and counterfeit fingerprint images.

+🧠 Approach
+We explored and evaluated a variety of machine learning models, including:

+Logistic Regression

+Support Vector Machines (SVM)

+Gaussian Mixture Models (GMM)

+In addition to standalone model evaluation, we performed model calibration and experimented with model fusion techniques to enhance overall performance.

+⚙️ Features

+Training and evaluation of multiple classifiers

+Model calibration

+Late fusion strategies for improved results